List of towns in New York

+New York counties, municipalities, and towns.

 This is a list of towns in New York.
 As of the 2020 United States population census, the 62 counties of the State of New York are subdivided into 933 towns, 62 cities, 10 Native American reservations and one Unorganized Territory.
 Towns in New York are considered a third-level administrative division and a minor civil division by the US Census Bureau, in contrast to cities and villages, which are fourth-level divisions.

 Coterminous and Consolidated Town-Villages

 Six towns are Coterminous town-villages, towns that are coterminous with one village.